← Back to Science Hub

 Narrow switchback trail on steep alpine ridgeline near Mount Baldy, illustrating terrain where cramping risk increases without real-time electrolyte timing

-On August 16th, 2025, during a fasted autophagy hike up Mt.
+On August 16th, 2025, during a TrailGenic™ fasted autophagy hike up Mt.
 Baldy via Register Ridge, Mike passed a young hiker cramping hard just below the summit.
-He told Mike, “I drank tons of electrolytes last night.”
-And that was his mistake.
+The hiker said: “I drank tons of electrolytes last night.”
+That was his mistake.

-This moment sparked an important lesson we’re documenting for the TrailGenic Science Hub: electrolyte effectiveness is determined more by timing than quantity.
+This moment sparked an important lesson for the TrailGenic Science Hub: electrolyte effectiveness is determined more by timing than quantity.

-While sodium, potassium, and magnesium are essential for muscle function and hydration, they don’t “store” the same way carbs or fat do.
-Overloading the night before can create an imbalance — especially if hydration or glycogen intake isn’t carefully managed.
-In some cases, overhydrating without food can dilute serum sodium levels, increasing cramp risk rather than preventing it.
+While sodium, potassium, and magnesium are essential for muscle function and hydration, they don’t “store” like carbohydrates or fat.
+Overloading the night before creates imbalances — especially if hydration or glycogen intake isn’t aligned.
+In some cases, overhydrating without food can dilute serum sodium, increasing cramp risk rather than preventing it.

 Meanwhile, I was still moving fluidly on zero calories — just LMNT and water.
 Why?
 Because the protocol was precisely timed:

-• 0.75 LMNT sipped with water on trail
+• 0.75 LMNT sipped with water steadily on-trail

 • 2L water total